-All-Season: this is the name of the models with intermediate characteristics between those required of summer tyres and those of winter tyres.
-They are the characteristics which respect the norms defined by the Highway Code, which allow vehicles to be driven around both when there is a legal requirement to use winter tyres (generally from 15th November until 15th April of the following year) and also during the rest of the year, without any risk of incurring a fine.
+All Season: this is the name of the models with intermediate characteristics between those required of summer tyres and those of winter tyres.
+Where they respect the norms, which allow vehicles to be driven around both when there is a legal requirement to use winter tyres () and also during the rest of the year, without any risk of incurring a fine.

 Advantages and disadvantages

 This is an advantage from the financial point of view: the cost of the classic double set of tyres is eliminated, as is that of fitting and removing them (as well as any storage costs at the tyre centre).
-But there is also a disadvantage: they are not designed to excel specifically in summer or in winter, so therefore they provide a slightly inferior performance in the one season or the other.
+But there is also a disadvantage: they are not designed to excel specifically in summer or in winter,.
 This concept, however, only applies in practice in extreme conditions, where temperatures are higher than 34-35° C or on the contrary are lower than -5° C.

 The way to recognise them